-The signature landscapes of the East Rift Valley are the golden rice fields and the rapeseed fields that stretch for hundreds of miles.
+The signature landscapes of the East Longitudinal Valley are the golden rice fields and the rapeseed fields that stretch for hundreds of miles.
 The charming country scenery allure people to want to come and visit.
 However, traveling across the scenic spots in Hualien and Taitung, transportation and the timing of when the rice will be ripe can be tricky.
-Indeed, you have come to the right place to find out how to make the most of your trip to the East Rift Valley.
+Indeed, you have come to the right place to find out how to make the most of your trip to the East Longitudinal Valley.

-Transportation in the Rift Valley
+Transportation in the Longitudinal Valley

 Foreign visitors can take the Hong Kong Express Airway to Hualien, or take a plane from Taipei, Taichung and Kaohsiung to Hualien or Taitung.
-However, after entering Taiwan, the train is the most convenient way to travel to the East Rift Valley.
+However, after entering Taiwan, the train is the most convenient way to travel to the East Longitudinal Valley.

 Train tickets to the Huatung area can oftentimes be difficult to get.
 Visitors from different areas can ask whether the hostels they stay in offer charter or carpool services.
-Or visitors can go to the website of major travel agencies to find out whether they offer driver/guide service to take you around the East Rift Valley.
+Or visitors can go to the website of major travel agencies to find out whether they offer driver/guide service to take you around the East Longitudinal Valley.

 The goods purchased in Taiwan contains 5% sales tax.
 Most of the shops give out receipts.
 If visitors shop at the appointed stores for foreigners and spend over NT$2,000 in one day, you can ask the clerk to give you a tax refund form.